 30 – Prime Minister of India, Indira Gandhi, is murdered by the two Sikh guards stationed at the gate between her private residence and her office.
 Security officer Beant Singh, trusted by Mrs Gandhi for more than 10 years, fires three shots into her abdomen from a .38 revolver, and Satwant Singh pumps an additional 30 rounds from his automatic weapon into her crumpled body.
 Beant Singh is shot dead within minutes of the assassination.
 Satwant Singh is arrested and hanged.

 05 – 800 British miners return to work.

 06 – President Reagan is re-elected by nearly 17 million votes in a landslide.
 His comprehensive defeat of Democrat Walter Mondale was never in doubt.

 12 – British miners begin a drift back to work after high financial inducements for the Christmas period, but the majority of strikers are resolute in their determination to win.

 23 – Fire breaks out at Oxford Circus tube station in London.
-Hundreds flee smoke-filled tunnels.
+Hundreds flee and almost 1,000 passengers are trapped in smoke-filled tunnels for three hours.

 01 – Australian Prime Minister Bob Hawke wins close poll.

-03 – A fatal gas leak at a Union Carbide plant in Bhopal, India kills more than 2,000 while over 200,000 people suffer serious side-effects.
+03 – A fatal gas leak at a Union Carbide pesticide plant in Bhopal, India kills more than 2,000 while over 200,000 people suffer serious side effects.

 10 – Bishop Desmond Tutu given Nobel Peace Prize.